Jason Riordon, PhD

 My PhD thesis at the University of Ottawa focused on the design, fabrication and characterization of microfluidic volume sensors.
 I demonstrated lab-on-chip devices capable of measuring individual cell volumetric growth at high resolution, and sorting cells at high purity.

 Since joining Prof. Sinton’s Energy and Fluids research group in 2014, I have advanced microfluidic projects geared towards global challenges in industrial fluids and biotechnology.
 My expertise is in the design & development of lab-on-chip microfluidic systems.

 Most recently, my focus has been on exploring opportunities in applying deep learning methodologies to microfluidic data.

-In July 2017, Yihe joined the Sinton group as a Postdoctoral Research Fellow for male fertility.
-Her current research is to develop microfluidic platforms for high quality sperm cell selection for assisted reproductive technologies.
+In March 2017, Jae Bem joined the Sinton Lab as a Postdoctoral Research Fellow investigating microfluidics for male fertility and artificial reproductive technology (ART).
+His current focus is to develop novel paper-based microfluidic platforms for male fertility potential.